tbrsvn/Metadata-Grabber/README.md

 # Metadata-Grabber
-Python program to take print then remove meta-data in image!
+Python program to print then remove meta-data in image!